-Most often, the deductible is paid after repairs are completed, when the car is picked up.
-If you're not at fault, you'll need to provide the driver's name and address and the make, model and vehicle registration of any other vehicle involved, and your insurance company may be able to exempt you from the excess.
-That's the amount the policyholder has to pay out of pocket before their insurance goes into effect, and the lower the deductible, the more their insurance will cost.
-It's important that you get the name, address, phone number, vehicle registration, and insurance company of the other driver involved in the accident.
+Most of the time, the deductible is paid after repairs are completed when the car is picked up.
+If you are not at fault, you will need to provide the driver's name and address, as well as the make, model, and vehicle registration of any other vehicle involved.
+Your insurance company may be able to exempt you from the excess.
+This is the amount that the policyholder has to pay out of pocket before their insurance goes into effect.

-In the event that your car is declared a total loss after an accident, deficit insurance will cover any difference between what your car insurance company pays you and what you still owe on your lease or loan.
-Car insurance is a necessity because motorists are at risk of causing hundreds of thousands of dollars in damage every time they drive.
-If you've been in an accident or your car has been damaged in some other way, you should notify your insurance company as soon as possible.
+The lower the deductible, the more expensive the insurance will be.
+It is important to get the name, address, phone number, vehicle registration, and insurance company of the other driver involved in the accident.
+If your car is declared a total loss after an accident, deficit insurance will cover any difference between what your car insurance company pays you and what you still owe on your lease or loan.
+Car insurance is essential because motorists are at risk of causing hundreds of thousands of dollars in damage every time they drive.
+If you have been in an accident or your car has been damaged in some other way, you should notify your insurance company as soon as possible.

 When your car is repaired, the insurance company can pay you directly to the garage or reimburse you if you pay.
-The cost of car insurance depends on a wide range of factors, including the buyer's driving history, where they live, and the value of their car.
+The cost of car insurance depends on a variety of factors such as the buyer's driving history, where they live, and the value of their car.
 If you have third-party insurance and someone else crashes into your car and admits fault, their insurance should cover the cost of repairs to your car.
-If you don't tell your insurance company and then file a claim, it could mean that the claim has not been paid and your policy is invalid.
-It's also the main benefit of comprehensive car insurance after an accident, as it ensures that parties are protected from costly bills if they're not at fault.
+Comprehensive car insurance after an accident ensures that parties are protected from costly bills if they're not at fault.
 If you don't know the right answer, tell your insurer that you'll find out and contact them with the right information.
-If you have an extensive insurance policy, the insurance policy must compensate you for any damage you or the other person suffered up to the maximum limit minus your excess.
+If you have an extensive insurance policy, it must compensate you for any damage up to the maximum limit minus your excess.

-If an uninsured driver crashes into your vehicle, it is important that they also identify the person (ask to see their license and write down the number if possible), the car (make, model, color and registration number), the contact details of the witnesses and, if a police officer attended, obtain their name and identification number.
+If an uninsured driver crashes into your vehicle, it is important to identify them (ask to see their license and write down the number if possible), their car (make, model, color and registration number), contact details of witnesses and if a police officer attended obtain their name and identification number.